openvinotoolkit/openvino.genai/samples/python/image_generation/README.md

 Let's the sample:

-`python image2mage.py ./dreamlike_anime_1_0_ov/FP16 'cyberpunk cityscape like Tokyo New York with tall buildings at dusk golden hour cinematic lighting' initial_image.bmp`
+`python image2mage.py ./dreamlike_anime_1_0_ov/FP16 'cyberpunk cityscape like Tokyo New York with tall buildings at dusk golden hour cinematic lighting' small_city.bmp`

 Note, that LoRA, heterogeneous execution and other features of `Text2ImagePipeline` are applicable for `Image2ImagePipeline`.